Verification Policy Revised: August 2, 2019

 If you are selected for verification, it means that we must request certain documents from you in order to verify that certain information that you supplied on the FAFSA form is correct.

 Once the FAFSA form is received by Georgia Southern, and it is determined that you have been selected for verification, you will receive an e-mail indicating that you should log into your Georgia Southern WINGS account in order to view the documents needed from you in order for us to complete the verification process.
-A step-by step guide can be found by clicking here.
-These documents usually include official IRS Tax Transcripts, W-2 forms, and the Verification Worksheet.
+You will be able to create an account in Campus Logic in order to be able to upload or complete the required documents.
+These documents usually include official IRS Tax Transcripts or a signed copy of tax returns, and the Verification Household Form.
 Other documents may be needed as well.
-Examples of additional documents include, but are not limited to, proof of child support received or paid, Schedules from your tax return, or proof of other untaxed income.
-Below you will find examples of the documents accepted by our office.
+Examples of additional documents include, but are not limited to, W2’s, schedules from your tax return, or proof of other untaxed income.
 You will always be notified via letter, phone call, or e-mail of documents that are needed.
-It is important that these documents are turned in as soon as possible.
-No aid will be disbursed to your tuition account until the documents are received and your file has been verified.
+It is important that these documents are uploaded as soon as possible.
+No federal aid will be disbursed to your tuition account until the documents are received and your file has been verified.

 Verification requires that the University verify that some or all of the following information supplied on the FAFSA is correct: